malmostad/puppet-malmo/README.md

 The provisioning of a server using `mcommons` works like this:

 Download the `bootstrap.sh` script from this repo to the server along with the `server.pp` from the application's `puppet/` directory.
 They must be placed in the same directory on the server.
-When you execute the bootstrap script, it sets up Puppet and initiates `server.pp`.
-The latter downloads `mcommons` which in turn downloads the Puppet modules it needs.
+When you execute the bootstrap script, it sets up Puppet with `mcommons` and initiates `server.pp`.

 The provisioning of a Vagrant box for development and testing shares most of it's configuration with the server.
 It works like this:

 You need to have Vagrant and VirtualBox or VMWare on your own machine.
 Clone the repository for the application you are working with to your own machine.
 Run `vagrant up` in the applications root.
-It uses the `Vagrantfile` to create an Ubuntu 14.04 Vagrant instance and starts the provisioning using `bootstrap.sh` and the projects `puppet/vagrant.pp` file.
+It uses the `Vagrantfile` to create an Ubuntu 14.04 Vagrant instance and starts the provisioning by fetching `bootstrap.sh`, executes it and the projects `puppet/vagrant.pp` file.

 ## License